webix-hub/docs/data/api/refs/ui.spreadsheet.md

 - api/ui.spreadsheet_savecell.md - saves changes made in the cell
 - api/ui.spreadsheet_serialize.md - serializes SpreadSheet data to a JSON object
 - api/ui.spreadsheet_setcellvalue.md - sets a value for the cell
+- api/ui.spreadsheet_setstyle.md - sets a style for a cell
 - api/link/ui.spreadsheet_show.md - makes the component visible
 - api/link/ui.spreadsheet_showbatch.md - makes visible those elements which parameter 'batch' is set to the specified name
 - api/ui.spreadsheet_splitcell.md - splits the cells' span that was made by merging several cells
-- api/link/ui.spreadsheet_ui.md - allows to create new ui, which isd will be locked in parent id space
+- api/link/ui.spreadsheet_ui.md - allows creating new ui, the id of which will be locked in the parent id space
 - api/link/ui.spreadsheet_unbind.md - breaks "bind" link
 - api/link/ui.spreadsheet_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
-- api/ui.spreadsheet_undo.md - reverts the last change made to an item }}
+- api/ui.spreadsheet_undo.md - undo operation in SpreadSheet
+}}